CodeStix/typed-react-form/docs/reference/Field.md

 #### `errorClassName` and `errorStyle`

 The className and/or style to set when there is an error on this field.
-Default className is `typed-form-error`.
+Default className is `field-error`.

 #### `dirtyClassName` and `dirtyStyle`

 The className and/or style to set when this field has been modified.
-Default className is `typed-form-dirty`.
+Default className is `field-dirty`.

 #### `dateAsNumber` (only type="date")